home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 2. Clear Storage or App data in Android app.
 3. In Home Assistant navigate to Configuration > Integration.
 Remove the mobile app entry for the device in question.
 If you see more than 1 remove them all.
 4. Restart Home Assistant.
-5. Log back into Android app.
-If you have more than 1 device make sure to rename the device during onboarding.
+5. Log back into the Android app.
+If you have more than 1 device, make sure to rename the device during onboarding.

 ## Location is not updating in Android app
 If you find that location updates are not coming in here are a few things to check.